Skip to the Main Content

 I talked about Bayesian networks back here as a prelude to the shift from propositional to first-order relational structures.
 But before we take that step, it’s worth mentioning that there are other graphical models used in probabilistic reasoning.
 (If you prefer videos try this or this.)

 In particular, there’s a class of models called Markov networks, which unlike Bayesian networks involve undirected edges.
-Given an undirected graph, a distribution is given by assigning non-negative real functions, ϕ k, to cliques, k, in the graph.
+Given an undirected graph, a distribution is given by assigning non-negative real functions, ϕ k\phi_k, to cliques, kk, in the graph.
 These are called potential functions.

 Then the probability of the node variables being in a given state is given by the product of the potential functions evaluated at the corresponding clique states, divided by a normalizing factor.
 All of which should put you in mind of certain models from statistical physics.